uasf-pleb/GlacierProtocol/Glacier.md

           35. Wait 10 seconds for the operating system to recognize the USB.

-          36.
+          36. Switch to the "Downloads" folder inside your home folder.
+If you've changed your default downloads folder, you'll again need to customize this command.

                   $ cd $HOME/Downloads

-              (This command changes your terminal's active folder to the "Downloads" folder inside your home folder.
-If you've changed your default downloads folder, you'll again need to customize this command.)

           37.